yanailab/celseq2/docs/user_guide/launch_pipeline.md

+# Run pipeline

+Learn about how it is easy to launch pipeline in both local computer and server.

+---

+The design of how to launch the pipeline reflects our philosophy about pipeline and the effort to realize superb user experience.

+## Dry-run

-Examine how many tasks to be performed before actually executing the pipeline:
+Set `--dryrun` flag to examine how many scheduled tasks to be performed before actually executing the pipeline.
+Here one task could be aligning one FASTQ file, or counting UMI from one SAM alignment file.

 ``` bash
 celseq2 --config-file /path/to/wonderful_CEL-Seq2_config.yaml \